-Pridefest highlights city’s fraught history with equality
+PrideFest highlights city’s fraught history with equality

-COLORADO SPRINGS, Colo. — LGBTQ Pride celebrations across the country this summer have honored the 50 years since the protests at the Stonewall Inn in New York City that sparked the nation-wide celebrations.
+COLORADO SPRINGS, Colo. — LGBTQ Pride celebrations across the country this summer have honored the 50 years since the protests at the Stonewall Inn in New York City.

 LGBTQ people used certain bars as a refuge from harassment in the time leading up to Stonewall.